sumanj/frankencert/README.md

 FrankenCerts are specifically crafted SSL certificates for testing certificate validation code in SSL/TLS implementations.
-The technique is described in detail in the IEEE Symposium on Security and Privacy (Oakland) 2014 paper - "Using Frankencerts for Automated Adversarial Testing of Certificate Validation in SSL/TLS Implementations" by Chad Brubaker, Suman Jana, Baishakhi Ray, Sarfraz Khurshid, and Vitaly Shmatikov.
+The technique is described in detail in the IEEE Symposium on Security and Privacy (Oakland) 2014 paper - *Using Frankencerts for Automated Adversarial Testing of Certificate Validation in SSL/TLS Implementations* by Chad Brubaker, Suman Jana, Baishakhi Ray, Sarfraz Khurshid, and Vitaly Shmatikov.